PowerDNS/pdns/docs/manpages/pdnsutil.1.rst

 add-record *ZONE* *NAME* *TYPE* [*TTL*] *CONTENT*
     Add one or more records of *NAME* and *TYPE* to *ZONE* with *CONTENT* and optional *TTL*.
-If *TTL* is not set, default will be used. create-zone *ZONE*
+If *TTL* is not set, default will be used. add-supermaster *IP* *NAMESERVER* [*ACCOUNT*]
+    Add a supermaster entry into the backend.
+This enables receiving zone updates from other servers. create-zone *ZONE*
     Create an empty zone named *ZONE*. create-slave-zone *ZONE* *MASTER* [*MASTER*]..